 During this time, in much of Europe, much of the works of Aristotle, Archimedes, and other important ancient Greek figures were completely lost or even unknown.

-Yet the Muslim world was alight with the fire of knowledge, as scribes tirelessly translated the works of ancient Greek scientists, philosophers, and mathematicians, whose works later inspired some of the most important intellectuals in history.
+Yet, the Muslim world was alight with the fire of knowledge, as scribes tirelessly translated the works of ancient Greek scientists, philosophers, and mathematicians, whose works later inspired some of the most important intellectuals in history.

 While the quest for knowledge led scholars of the Islamic Golden Age to the works of the ancient Greeks, theology also played a part.

-Muslims believe that the Quran, the holy book of Islam, contains within its pages the entirety of the world, of existence, which includes all realms of art and science.
+Muslims believe that the Quran, the holy book of Islam, contains within its pages the entirety of the world of existence, which includes all realms of art and science.

-So, many theologians of the period pored over texts from ancient Greek sources in an attempt to find analogous sections of the Quran to prove that Islam was the true faith.
+Hence, many theologians of the period pored over texts from ancient Greek sources in an attempt to find analogous sections of the Quran to prove that Islam was the true faith.

 Some consider the destruction of the House of Wisdom by the Mongols to mark the end of the period.

-Additionally, as the Ottoman Empire began to gain power, the focus of the Islamic world began to shift to Turkey.
+Lastly, as the Ottoman Empire began to gain power, the focus of the Islamic world began to shift to Turkey.